Culture

 Roses

-Discover the charm of Roses, one of the most important towns in the north of the Costa Brava: its beaches and coves, and coastal trails.
-Costa Brava´s beauty and charm captivates everyone!
+Discover the charm of the coastal town of Roses, one of the most important in the north of the Costa Brava.
+Its nearest beaches and coves are located near the centre and the coastal paths that border the coast.

 Cadaqués

-The town of Cadaqués is for both, its residents and travelers, a peculiar place.
-Historically fishing village, today Cadaqués has a population of about 3,000 habitants, mostly dedicated to tourism.
-The growth and evolution of this village however, has not changed its essence: its so typical Mediterranean style has been maintained over the years and it is still in tune with the small houses, the olive trees and pine forests.
+The town of Cadaqués is, both for its inhabitants and for travellers, a peculiar place.
+This historic fishing village currently has a population of about 3,000 inhabitants dedicated mainly to tourism.
+The growth and evolution of this town, however, has not changed its essence: its characteristic Mediterranean style has been maintained over the years and has remained in harmony with the small houses in the surrounding area, its olive groves and its pine forests.

 Cap de Creus

-Cap de Creus is an area of outstanding beauty, with a unique geological makeup featuring structures and outcrops that form a landscape unique in the world.
-The effect of the north wind has left fantastic eroded forms and has shaped the landscape in a very special way.
+The Cap de Creus is an area of great beauty, endowed with a singular geological configuration, with structures and outcrops that form a unique ensemble in the world.
+The effect of the Tramuntana has caused the appearance of capricious forms of erosion and has transformed the landscape in a very special way.

 Monastery of Sant Pere de Rodes

-The Dalí Theatre-Museum, opened in 1974, was built in the remains of the old Figueres theatre and contains an extensive selection of work describing the artistic career of Salvador Dalí (1904-1989), from his first experiments with art and his surrealist creations through to the works he created in the final years of his life.
+The Dalí Theatre-Museum, inaugurated in 1974 in the town of Figueres, was built on the remains of the old theater and contains the widest range of works that describe the artistic career of Salvador Dalí (1904-1989), from his first artistic experiences and his surrealist creations to the works of the last years of his life.

 The Dalian Triangle